CrossBreezeNL/crossmodel/docs/Architecture.md

 The support for form-based modeling is provided through a custom solution: The generic Model Service Facade is exposed through a custom RPC protocol by a dedicated Model Server.
 This model server ensures that the semantic model which may contain cyclic references can be serialized and sent to a custom client to the Theia backend.
 That client servers as a server to the Theia frontend so that the serializable semantic models are available there as well.

 When the user opens a file with the form-based editor, the custom widget retrieves the semantic model for an opened URI and renders the data down in an HTML form.
 Any updates to the semantic model in the widget trigger a full update on the server.
-On save, the semantic model is persisted as text on the file system.
+If the user hits the Save button, the document in the document store is updated with the current version of the semantic model and any listeners for that document are notified.

 The code responsible for this functionality can be found in the [`model-server`](../extensions/crossmodel-lang/src/model-server/) directory and the [`form-client`](../packages/form-client) package.

+## Syncing Modeling Perspectives

+To sync the different modeling perspectives (textual, graphical, form-based, properties) we use the central document store from Langium as global state that is shared among all clients.
+The lifecycle of a document is aligned with the expected lifecycle of the [language server protocol](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/) where the `open` call transfers the document content from the client to the server which is now the source of truth until the document is `closed` again.
+Each update from the client changes the in-memory state of the server and increases its internal version number.

+In CrossModel, we enhance that lifecycle to support a multi-client scenario where only the first `open` call needs to transfer the content (usually the content of the file on the filesystem) and subsequent open calls are ignored as the server already holds the source of truth for the document.
+In-between the open and close calls, clients are free to send updates to the server.
+To allow live syncing, any state resulting from applying an update is forwarded to all clients with the information of which client triggered the update.
+This allows each client to decide whether to apply or discard an update based on their internal model and makes it easy to avoid update-cycles.
+A special case for this is the textual Monaco language client that we update directly from the server using the [`applyEdit`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_applyEdit) request, as we cannot register the language client to our custom listener mechanism.
+Currently, we only support full updates where we always receive the complete model (or text) and also replace the complete model (or text) in the clients.
+After the last client `closes` the document, the server cleans its in-memory state and does not accept any updates unless a client opens the document for modification again.